Diaby02/EasyCounting/README.md

 * A Results folder containing all the results from the testing metrics, visualisation, ...
 * A config folder containing at least a demoExp.yaml and a testExp.yaml, containing the parameters of the model you which to modify

-The model is trainable by running the function main.py.
-We will explain our to configure each model later in the repo
+Among the folders:
+* The plot_and_statistics folder contains the scripts and data used to generate the heatmaps in the master thesis
+* The utils folder contains usefull scripts for annotations, analysis, ...
+* The scripts folder contains some bash scripts used for training

 ## Preparation
 ### 1. 📦 Download Datasets